guillaumewuip/guillaumewuip.github.io/_posts/2021-09-26-where-the-store-is-stored.md

 subsequent bit of code that needs it through a sort of a handmade dependency injection".

-It's clearly not very convenient to have to pass our store programaticaly to every part of the codebase as it creates a lot of boilerplate, but at least we face no issue with SSR if we craft one store per request server-side, and one store when the app starts browser-side.
+It's clearly not very convenient to have to pass our store programmaticaly to every part of the codebase as it creates a lot of boilerplate, but at least we face no issue with SSR if we craft one store per request server-side, and one store when the app starts browser-side.
 It is very flexible as well: we